urvashi1210/SwineSaGa-GaMe-/README.md

 1. Clone this GitHub repository to your local machine:

-    ```sh
     git clone https://github.com/your-username/two-player-dice-game.git
-    ```

-2. Open the project folder in your preferred code editor or development environment.
+3. Open the project folder in your preferred code editor or development environment.

-3. Launch the game by opening the `index.html` file in a web browser or using a local server.
+4. Launch the game by opening the `index.html` file in a web browser or using a local server.

-4. You are now ready to play the Two-Player Dice Game with a friend!
+5. You are now ready to play the Two-Player Dice Game with a friend!

 ## How to Play